Learn how to configure Native Google Workspace SSO connections.

 Create a Google Workspace Application

-- Fill in your project details, click Create
+- Fill in your project details, then click Create.

-- Click OAuth Client ID.
+- From the menu that appears, choose OAuth Client ID.
 Note that if this is your first time creating a client ID you may be prompted to also configure your consent screen.
 Learn More

-- Give the client a Name such as "Kandji".
+- In the Name field, enter a name such as "Kandji".

 - Click Create.

-- Copy the Client ID from the new modal and save this for later use.
+- Copy the text from the Your Client ID field and save this for later use.

-- Copy the Client Secret from the new modal and save this for later use.
+- Copy the text from the Your Client Secret field and save this for later use.

 Create a Google Workspace Connection